How to Create a Travel Budget for Solo Travel

 The goal of this brainstorming technique is to reach a nexus of each area to help you pin point where you’re going and when.

 Need some brainstorming help?
-Check Some of my travel itineraries – like Florence in 4 Days or Vienna in 4 Days.
+Check some of my solo travel itineraries.
 I break down how to get there, where to stay, where to eat, and activities you can do with daily cost totals so you can see what’s possible.

 Now you’re ready to start budgeting.